10d9e/chatp2p/README.md

-# chatp2p
+# chatp2p ☕

-Experimentation with libp2p gossipsub, dht with a sample chat application.
+Experimentation with libp2p gossipsub, dht, and peer discovery with a simple chat application.
 This is a fully decentralized chat app whereby users can connect and chat with other users.

 Out of box, this chat application can be used on a local network without explicitely connecting out to bootstrap nodes, using mdns.
 When connected to other nodes, peer discovery automatically connects all visible nodes to each other via a gossip protocol.